Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (ii): Validity of the promissory notes as collateral securities whether supported by consideration.
+Issue (ii): whether the promissory notes executed as collateral securities were void for want of consideration because they were supported only by past consideration.

 Full Summary is available for active users!